 Most of Greg’s cover crops follow the harvesting of silage for erosion control, and to help with nutrient retention of manure applications.
 Other cover crop acres follow seed acres, where he grows corn under contract with a seed company to produce seed corn for them.
 The cover crops help with weed control.
-He primarily grows cereal rye and radishes, and adds turnips where the cover crop will be “winter pastured,” where cattle graze between harvest and planting.

 “I use strip-till ahead of the corn acres to place nitrogen, phosphorus and sulphur below where I will plant the seed,” Greg said.
 “On the manured acres, I can apply most of our nutrient needs with effluent from a large local dairy through our center pivots, which we must manage to meet state and federal guidelines.”